IMNMV/Projects/README.md

 The twitter bot detects logical fallacies decently, has some bugs but overall works.
 Gotta fix it with the new Twitter API update.
 Too lazy right now.

-Currently working on enhancing the quality of executable tasks that can be performed through prompt engineering via contextual memory and other means (taking screen shots and explaining with OCR, executing code on its own in a bash shell, etc. See ChatBotQuarky for more.
+Currently working on enhancing the quality of executable tasks that can be performed through prompt engineering via contextual memory and other means (such as taking screen shots and explaining with OCR, executing code on its own in a bash shell, etc.).
+See ChatBotQuarky for more.
 Continual work in progress.

 The Document Diglet repository is a way to find relevant sections of a document.
 Basically, we're using Ctrl-F on transformers with MS MARCO Distillbert v4 from Hugging Face (https://huggingface.co/sentence-transformers/msmarco-distilbert-base-v4).
 In conjunction with the sentence transformers library, this enables us to create sentence embeddings.
 These embeddings can be queried for with cosine similarity when given a user's prompt.
 Continual work in progress.